 The Seamless Branching section features two buttons and an input file field.
-The Single Clip button is used for Seamless Branching Encodes that do NOT have exit/entry points within the length of the file.
-The LUSE CSV Branch Points button enables the import of a CSV file which will contain a list of branch points used as exit/entry points within the encoded file.
+The button is used for Seamless Branching Encodes that do NOT have exit/entry points within the length of the file.
+The button enables the import of a CSV file which will contain a list of branch points used as exit/entry points within the encoded file.

-Please look at Section 15.
+Please refer to Section 15.
 CSV File Import Supplement - Seamless Branching for detailed instructions on how this feature should be used as well as the proper way to create CSV Files.

-✓ Note: All users attempting to use either Seamless Branching feature should have a clear understanding of how Seamless Branching works prior to use.
+Note: All users attempting to use either Seamless Branching feature should have a clear understanding of how Seamless Branching works prior to use.
 If questions arise, Please read and follow the instructions at Section 15.
-CSV File Import Supplement - Seamless Branching
+CSV File Import Supplement - Seamless Branching.